HanWenfang/syncless/trunk/ptsevent/README.txt

    /etc/hosts (and /etc/resolve.conf) only at startup.

-2. For hostname lookups, Linux libc6 NSS mechanisms (such as
-   //etc/nsswitch.conf and etc/host.conf) are ignored: /etc/hosts is used
-   /first, then a DNS lookup
+2. For hostname lookups, Linux libc6 NSS mechanisms (such as /etc/nsswitch.conf and etc/host.conf) are ignored: /etc/hosts is used first, then a DNS lookup is done.
-   is done.

 3. The reverse DNS lookup functions fail on a host with multiple PTR records: